atsuyaide/lily/README.md

 Lily can be customized flexibly by editing environment variables and configuration files.

 First, run `Write-Output "" > $Env:HOME\.lilyrc` as a preliminary step.
-You will be asked if you want to save the files, so unless you want to overwrite them, just press Enter to complete the process.

 ### Adding startup settings